tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

     usually.

     Be very careful in case you store floating point types in a space.
-When data is returned from a space, it is cased to Lua number.
+When data is returned from a space, it is cast to Lua number.
 And if that value had an empty fraction part, it will be treated as an integer by ``bucket_id_mpcrc32()``.
     So you need to do explicit casts in such cases.
 Here is an example of the problem: